USA Banner

 Match

 The federal share is not to exceed 80 percent of the net project cost for capital expenditures.
-The federal share may be 90 percent for the cost of vehicle-related equipment attributable to compliance with the Americans with Disabilities Act and the Clean Air Act.
+The federal share may be 85 percent for the acquisition of vehicles and 90 percent for the cost of vehicle-related equipment or facilities (including clean fuel or alternative fuel vehicle-related equipment or facilities) for the purpose of complying with, or maintaining compliance with, the Americans with Disabilities Act and the Clean Air Act.
 The federal share may not exceed 50 percent of the net project cost of operating assistance.

 Rural Transportation Assistance Program - 5311(b)(3)